rosa-abf/abf-doc/content/abf/api/v1/repositories.md

 ## Packages of a single repository

-Available only for owner and admins of platform.
+Available only for owner and admins of main platform.
 __Only one request for each platform per 15 minutes!__

     GET /api/v1/repositories/:id/packages.csv